PAIDiPaidThis.com

 • The consultant fee for the initial appointment is charged by the doctor, not the hospital, and a follow-up review is usually cheaper than the first visit.

 • An initial private consultation almost never includes tests.
-An MRI scan, blood tests or an ultrasound ordered on the day are billed separately.
+An MRI scan, blood tests or an ultrasound ordered on the day are billed separately, on top of the consultation fee itself.

-• You can look up a consultant's fees and volumes through PHIN, the Private Healthcare Information Network, before you commit.
+• You can look up a consultant's fees and volumes through PHIN, the Private Healthcare Information Network, before you commit to a booking.

 • Seeing a consultant privately does not force you into private treatment.
-You can take their advice back to the NHS if you prefer.
+You can take their advice and any letter back to the NHS if you prefer that route.

 What people actually paid